 Ensuring you take time to chew your food thoroughly and not eat too much food (especially carbohydrates) at one sitting will give your body a better chance of digesting well.
 Additionally, we can support each aspect of your digestion using plant-based enzymes, hydrochloric acid, and/or bile support depending on your needs.
-You may need to meet with a practitioner and complete a stool test in order to find out how well you are digesting proteins, carbohydrates and fats to know what support is needed.
+To be thorough, it is best to meet with a practitioner and complete a specialized stool test in order to find out how well you are digesting proteins, carbohydrates and fats to know what support is needed for your body.

 As a first step, I recommend taking plant-based pancreatic enzymes with meals to support the digestion of food.
 Pancreatic enzymes can help digest proteins, fats and carbohydrates, ensuring that you can absorb the nutrients and avoid immune responses to the foods you eat.
 An example product that I recommend is called Similase GFCF (click to find it in my online store).
 Similase is designed to digest all food types and it also contains the specific enzymes to digest gluten and casein (the protein in dairy products) in case you are exposed to them.

 Step 3 – Ingest the Solution

-Research is currently being done to try and clarify what helps the recovery of our intestinal cells.
-For now, while we wait for the results, we focus on the amino acid that is such an important fuel to the small intestinal cells, L-glutamine.
-We combine this with anti-inflammatory herbs that support a natural healing process such as licorice (DGL), quercetin, aloe, slippery elm, and curcumin.
-We also add MSM (methylsulfonylmethane), which provides sulfur that helps the tight junctions to heal and zinc which is essential for healthy new cells in the intestinal lining.
-By taking these supplements* orally, we can get all of them to the location of your leaky gut—the small intestines.1
+Next we add in anti-inflammatory herbs that support a natural healing process such as licorice (DGL), quercetin, aloe, slippery elm, and/or curcumin.
+We could also add MSM (methylsulfonylmethane), which provides sulfur that helps the tight junctions between the cells to heal and zinc which is essential for healthy new cells in the intestinal lining.
+By taking these supplements* orally, we can get all of them to the location of leaky gut—the small intestines.1

 - Glutamine alone: L-glutamine powder and capsules